 The MVHS Code is 450-280.

 Location: Given at various sites.

 The ACT will be administered to all juniors on March 3, 2015 at MVHS.
 There will be no charge on that day.

-Test: PSAT/NMSQT - Preliminary Scholastics Aptitude Test/ National Merit Scholarship Qualifying Test program.
+Test: PSAT/NMSQT - Preliminary Scholastics Aptitude Test/ National Merit Scholarship Qualifying Test

+Purpose: This test measures verbal and math abilities.
+It is required of juniors who are interested in participating in the National Merit Scholarship program.
 This test is optional.
-Date: Wednesday, October 16

-Purpose: This test measures verbal and math abilities.
-It is required of juniors who are interested in participating in the National Merit Scholarship